shibojia98/Portfolio/README.md

 - 3D Laser Scanned a traditional saddle and topology optimized the model using Hypermesh, Inspire, and Abaqus.
 - Designed and 3D printed a lattice-structured cushion with soft materials atop the optimized saddle.

-**Structural and Electro-Mechanical Designer**, Kensington eLock
+**Structural and Electro-Mechanical Designer**, Kensington Smart Lock
-- Designed a PCB lock cylinder with an alarm system activated by an accelerometer.
+- Designed a steel lock cylinder and housing and successfully fabricated with CNC.
-- Structurally optimized the Kensington Security Lock and fabricated a CNC-machined steel housing.
+- Designed a PCB featuring an alarm system activated by an accelerometer, enhancing smart lock security.
-- Awarded the SSOE 2021 Design Expo First Prize and included in the school's records.
+- Awarded SSOE 2021 Design Expo First Prize and included in the school's records.

 ## Certification
 **SOLIDWORKS CAD Design Professional (CSWP)**, *Dassault Systèmes*